 These bats are larger then what many people are used to seeing.
 They work hard eating fruits and spreading seeds in nature.
 You can see them at dusk swooping in and out of trees, especially ones like the capulin trees with small red fruits.
 If you are walking nearby they might just fly very close to you.
 Just remember, bats help us keep nature going and work hard at night to do so.

-Ghost crabs live near the beach and are knicknamed “sand crabs”.
+Ghost crabs live near the beach and are nicknamed “sand crabs”.
 They mostly are active at night.
 Their pale color gives them the name “ghost crab”.
 They can actually change their color to match surroundings but unlike other animals that can do this, they can only do it slowly.
-They live on land but do need to moisterize their gills, so they will dig into moist sand or run into the water.
+Ghost craps live on land but do need to moisturize their gills, so they will dig into moist sand or run into the water.
 They however cannot spend too much time in the water because they will drown.